-- 1. (7.38) Given a directed acyclic graph G = (V, E), find a simple (directed) path in G that has the maximum number of edges among all simple paths in G. The algorithm should run in linear time. - 2.
-Dijkstra's algorithm for single-source shortest paths assumes that every edge of the input graph has a nonnegative weight.
+- 1. Dijkstra's algorithm for single-source shortest paths assumes that every edge of the input graph has a nonnegative weight.
 Suppose we are given a graph with negative weights on some edges, where the minimum weight of the edges is -c for some c > 0.
 If we add c to the weight of every edge, then we obtain a new graph with nonnegative edge weights.
 We could then apply Dijkstra's algorithm to find the shortest paths for the new graph and thereafter subtract c from each edge of a path.
 Does this give us the shortest paths for the original graph?
-Please explain your answer. - 3.
-(7.9) Prove that if the costs of all edges in a given connected graph are distinct, then the graph has exactly one unique minimum-cost spanning tree. - 4.
+Please explain your answer. - 2.
+(7.9) Prove that if the costs of all edges in a given connected graph are distinct, then the graph has exactly one unique minimum-cost spanning tree. - 3.
+The well-known Kruskal's algorithm computes the minimum-cost spanning tree of a given connected weighted undirected graph with n vertices as follows: - Initially, it treats the n vertices as a forest of n trees, each of a single node.
+It then examines the edges one by one in increasing order of their weights.
+If the edge under examination connects two different trees (i.e., the edge does not complete a cycle), it is included in the forest (causing the forest to evolve, eventually becoming a single tree). - Please present the algorithm in suitable pseudocode utilizing the two operations of the Union-Find data structure.
+What is the time complexity of the algorithm?
+Please explain. - 4.
 What is wrong with the following algorithm for computing the minimum-cost spanning tree of a given weighted undirected graph (assumed to be connected)?

 If the input is just a single-node graph, return the single node.
-Otherwise, divide the graph into two subgraphs, recursively compute their minimum-cost spanning trees, and then connect the two spanning trees with an edge between the two subgraphs that has the minimum weight.
+Otherwise, divide the graph into two disjoint subgraphs arbitrarily (by removing the edges between the two subgraphs), recursively compute their minimum-cost spanning trees, and then connect the two spanning trees with an (earlier removed) edge between the two subgraphs that has the minimum weight.

-5. (7.61) Let G = (V, E) be a connected weighted undirected graph and T be a minimum-cost spanning tree (MCST) of G. Suppose that the cost of one edge $\{u, v\}$ in G is changed (increased or decreased); $\{u, v\}$ may or may not belong to T. Design an algorithm to either find a new MCST or to determine that T is still an MCST.
+5. (7.61) Let G = (V, E) be a connected weighted undirected graph and T be a minimum-cost spanning tree (MCST) of G. Suppose that the cost of one edge $\{u, v\}$ in G is increased; $\{u, v\}$ may or may not belong to T. Design an algorithm to either find a new MCST or to determine that T is still an MCST.
 The more efficient your algorithm is, the more points you will be credited for this problem.
 Explain why your algorithm is correct and analyze its time complexity.